paperless-ngx/paperless-ngx/docs/setup.md

 you want to contribute some code back.
 You need to configure and run the above mentioned components yourself.

-### Docker using the Installation Script {#docker_script}
+### Use the Installation Script {#docker_script}

-Paperless provides an interactive installation script.
-This script will ask you for a couple configuration options, download and create the necessary configuration files, pull the docker image, start paperless and create your user account.
-This script essentially performs all the steps described in [Docker setup](#docker_hub) automatically.
+Paperless provides an interactive installation script to setup a Docker Compose installation.
+The script asks for a couple configuration options, and will then create the necessary configuration files, pull the docker image, start Paperless-ngx and create your superuser account.
+The script essentially automatically performs the steps described in [Docker setup](#docker).

-1. Make sure that Docker and Docker Compose are installed.
+1. Make sure that Docker and Docker Compose are [installed](https://docs.docker.com/engine/install/){:target="\_blank"}.

-    !!! tip

-        See the Docker installation instructions at https://docs.docker.com/engine/install/

 2. Download and run the installation script: